Suspected spy for Russia arrested in Germany - prosecutors | Law-Order

 Suspected spy for Russia arrested in Germany - prosecutors

-German prosecutors have arrested a man suspected of having passed on secret information to Russian intelligence agencies, the German federal prosecutor's office said on Thursday.
-The man, a German national whom the prosecutor's office identified only as Thomas H., approached the Russian consulate in Bonn and the Russian embassy in Berlin and offered his cooperation, it said.
+Prosecutors have arrested an official of the German military procurement agency whom they suspect of passing secret information to Russian intelligence, the federal prosecutor's office said on Thursday.
+The man, a German national that the prosecutor's office identified only as Thomas H., approached Russia's consulate in Bonn and embassy in Berlin on his own initiative and offered his cooperation, it said.

+Prosecutors have arrested an official of the German military procurement agency whom they suspect of passing secret information to Russian intelligence, the federal prosecutor's office said on Thursday.

-On one occasion, the man passed on to a Russian intelligence service information obtained in the course of his profession, working for a division of the German Bundeswehr, it said.
+The man, a German national that the prosecutor's office identified only as Thomas H., approached Russia's consulate in Bonn and embassy in Berlin on his own initiative and offered his cooperation, it said.
+On one occasion, the man passed information obtained during the course of his work to a Russian intelligence service, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)